CreatorOS/Building-an-Auction-contract-on-NEAR-assemblyscript/LEARN.md

 # Building an auction contract on NEAR
 In this quest, we will learn how to build an auction smart contract on NEAR using AssemblyScript.
 This contract will allow users to create auctions, place bids, end auctions, and distribute funds.
-This contract is easy to understand, no overcomplications.
+This contract is easy to understand, with no overcomplications.
 Let's get right to it!
 ## Writing the SimpleAuction class fields
 First, we need to create a class that will be the base stone for the contract's state.
 You see a couple of imports from NEAR's AssemblyScript SDK:
 ```ts